-Current and future aspects of EastPack's business that drive financial performance Key strategies and plans Volume of Sales EastPack's ability to maintain and grow sales volumes of current and new services with its existing and new customers is a key driver of revenue and profitability for the EastPack Group.
-EastPack invests in its relationships with existing customers including through the work of its Grower Services Managers.
+Current and future aspects of EastPack's business that drive financial performance Key strategies and plans Volume of sales EastPack's ability to maintain and grow sales volumes of current and new services with its existing and new customers is a key driver of revenue and profitability for the EastPack Group.
+EastPack invests in its relationships with existing customers including through the work of its Grower services managers.
 With expected growth in kiwifruit volumes, EastPack is investing in providing additional capacity to pack and store kiwifruit.
-EastPack also identifies and seeks to engage with potential new customers in the New Zealand market Price and Margin EastPack's profitability is driven by the price it is able to charge for the services it provides.
-EastPack operates in a competitive post- harvest industry.
+EastPack also identifies and seeks to engage with potential new customers in the New Zealand market.
+Price and margin EastPack's profitability is driven by the price it is able to charge for the services it provides.
+EastPack operates in a competitive post-harvest industry.
 Should competition for supply result in reduced packing charges, the profitability of EastPack will be impacted.
 EastPack seeks to maintain a competitive packing price within the kiwifruit industry.
 In order to do so EastPack strives to operate its packing operations as efficiently as possible to allow margins to be maintained or improved.
 The Company has invested significant capital in both technology and capacity and works hard to provide strong service to meet its customers' needs.
-Labour Supply EastPack is required to employ over 3,500 seasonal staff to support the packing operations.
-Shortage of staff can lead to increased labour costs or could impact the ability to pack kiwifruit in the required timeframe.
-EastPack invests in building a strong employment brand to attract staff and seeks to maintain good employee engagement.
-EastPack pays competitive wage rates and has a strong focus on its employees' career development.
-EastPack invests in its relationships with governments both in New Zealand and overseas to assist its ability to bring seasonal staff into New Zealand from overseas.
-The Company also invests in automation to reduce dependence on labour where possible.